Evidence Estimation in Gaussian Graphical Models Using a Telescoping Block Decomposition of the Precision Matrix: Evidence under G-Wishart Priors

 For the sake of completeness, we also provide results for decomposable $\G$, when the true marginal is known \citep[Equation (45) of][]{dawid1993hyper}, providing another oracle to validate our results.
 We work with a tri-diagonal $\G$ and set $\V=p\I_p$.
 Table~\ref{G_Wishart_results_compact_banded} summarizes the results.
-While results from our approach and AKM are competitive in smaller dimensions, the proposed method results in both lower bias and lower variance than AKM in larger dimensions of $p=40$ and $p=50$ for this setting.
+While results from our approach and AKM are competitive in smaller dimensions, the proposed method results in both lower bias and lower variance than AKM in larger dimensions of $p=40$ and $p=50$ for this setting. { The AKM approach again failed to yield finite estimates at $p=100$ and $125$ under these settings.}